webjsx/webjsx/README.md

 </html>
 ```

-You can see more examples in the Code Sandbox.
+You can see more examples in the StackBlitz.

 ## Contributing